The concept of secrecy runs counter to the entire flow of media in our media-saturated culture, even our media-constructed

 think it is actually Nazi.. well, you see, it can go back and forth endlessly, that's the genius of it.

 A classic way to imagine this on a less controversial scale would be via the films of Godard.
 There's a scene in First

 Name: Carmen (1983), for example, wherein a shoot-out between sexy young terrorist bank robbers and French police is

-through the living room with toy guns.
+the living room with toy guns.
 Ah, but are they supposed to be toy guns?
-Which realm of belief are we on, the cops
+Which realm of belief are we on, the cops and robbers

-and robbers side, who see the shooting as real (narrative immersion), or the elderly hotel guests who see it--if at all--as
+side, who see the shooting as real (narrative immersion), or the elderly hotel guests who see it--if at all--as young people

 How can we tell which is which as far as what's supposed to be 'real' within Code Name; Carmen?
 By interjecting chaotic,